Imitation In-N-Out restaurant opens in Mexico

 The real In-N-Out Burger doesn’t seem too happy with the surprise pop-up restaurant, telling KTLA that they are unable to comment “due to ongoing litigation” — signaling that the restaurant is pursuing legal action against the copycat.

-For years, the restaurants could only be found in the Los Angeles area, but company officials slowly began expanding its footprint in other regions across the state and nearby states.
+For years, the restaurants could only be found in the Los Angeles area, but company officials slowly began expanding their footprint to other regions across the state and nearby states.

 As of 2023, the company has 385 locations across the western half of the nation.
 In January, the company announced that it would open restaurants and a corporate office in Tennessee by 2026.